Skip to content

 The dream of a one man, one vote election in Somalia has been both a distant aspiration and also a necessary step towards rebuilding the nations democratic institutions that has long been forgotten.
 For decades, the country has been trapped in cycles of instability, conflict, and a lack of a strong central governance.

-While the current political system relies on a clan-based electoral model, the shift towards a truly democratic one person one vote system represents a huge fundamental change towards the political landscape in the country, not only in how Somalia governs itself, but also in how its citizens whom comprise of 70% of the country’s population view their participation in the political process.
+While the current political system relies on a clan-based electoral model, the shift towards a truly democratic one person one vote system represents a huge fundamental change towards the political landscape in the country, not only in how Somalia governs itself, but also in how its youth whom comprise of 70% of the country’s population view their participation in the political process.

 For more than 55 years, the youth in the country have not participated in any decision-making process.
 As we are well aware, the country has not had a nationwide one man one vote election since 1969, when Siad Barre seized power.